HIST 450 – Women’s History and Gender Equality Policies

 Learning Outcomes

-On completion of the course, students should be able to:
+Upon successful completion of this course, students should be able to:

--Have a sound knowledge of “gender vocabulary.”
+- have a sound knowledge of “gender vocabulary”;

 Course descriptions may be subject to occasional minor modifications at the discretion of the instructor.